 Ubiquinol should not be confused with the oxidised form of Coenzyme Q10, known as Ubiquinone.
-Kaneka QH Ubiquinol is the active, non-oxidised form of CoQ10 and is biologically identical to the Ubiquinol in your body, meaning it's easily absorbed to deliver the maximum amount of benefits.
+It is the active, non-oxidised form of CoQ10 and is biologically identical to the Ubiquinol in your body, meaning it's easily absorbed to deliver the maximum amount of benefits.

-Ubiquinol is a fat-soluble nutrient and was identified some decades ago, but was not able to be used in dietary supplements because of its instability.
+Ubiquinol is a fat-soluble nutrient and was identified some decades ago but was not able to be used in dietary supplements because of its instability.
 Its instability is due to the two extra electrons that it contains and is ready to ‘donate’ to mop up free radicals as soon as it is exposed to air or oxygen.

-As mentioned earlier, ubiquinol is a powerful antioxidant that helps the body manage free radicals which ultimately helps support the immune system and increase our ability to fight disease and infections which is why we have made it a key ingredient in our Omega 3 / QH Ultra.
+As mentioned earlier, ubiquinol is a powerful antioxidant that helps the body manage free radicals which ultimately helps support the immune system and increase our ability to fight disease and infections, which is why we have made it a key ingredient in our Omega 3 / QH Premium CoQ10 and Xtend-Quinol.

 Studies have suggested that Ubiquinol supports healthy neurological and brain function.

 Ubiquinol CoQ10 plays a key role in sperm cell energy production and motility.

 Several studies on CoQ10 show that it supports heart health by helping with circulation, a healthy cholesterol profile and normal blood sugar levels.

 Ubiquinol helps to manage free radical activity in the body by binding to them and allowing them to be safely eliminated from the body.
 This action allows CoQ10 to help defy the visible effects of aging.